-Foods and food compounds enhance treatment of HER2+ breast cancer with trastuzumab or help protect against its adverse side effects (with reducing its efficacy) through the actions of certain polyphenols, the hormone melatonin or the trace mineral selenium:
+Foods and their compounds enhance trastuzumab treatment or help protect against its adverse side effects (without reducing efficacy) through the actions of certain polyphenols, omega-3 fats, the hormone melatonin, or the trace mineral selenium:

-- Anthocyanins such as cyanidin-3-glucoside (found, for example, in black beans, black currants, blackberries, boysenberries, cherries, passion fruit, purple carrots, purple or red plums, raspberries, red cabbage, red onions and purple sweet potatoes)
+- Anthocyanins such as cyanidin-3-glucoside (found, for example, in black beans, black currants, blackberries, boysenberries, cherries, passion fruit, purple carrots, purple plums, raspberries, red cabbage, red onions and purple sweet potatoes)

 - Allicin (garlic)